-- Breastfeeding is beneficial to the health of both babies and mothers.
-The World Health Organization recommends that babies should be breastfed exclusively in the first six months. - However, many mothers in Hong Kong have to give up breastfeeding their babies due to insufficient breastfeeding facilities in public.
-There is also a lack of a breastfeedingfriendly culture in the city.
-A UNICEF Hong Kong survey in 2016 revealed that nearly 40% of mothers who had breastfed in public premises, including restaurants, shopping malls and parks, had encountered unpleasant experiences. - Under the FSDO, family status is defined as the status of having responsibility for the care of an immediate family member, including a mother having the need to breastfeed her baby.
-The Ordinance offers protection not only in employment and education, but also in the provision of goods, facilities or services.
+- · Breastfeeding is beneficial to the health of both babies and mothers.
+The World Health Organization recommends that babies should be breastfed exclusively in the first six months. - · However, many mothers in Hong Kong have to give up breastfeeding their babies due to insufficient breastfeeding facilities in public.
+There is also a lack of a breastfeeding-friendly culture in the city.
+A UNICEF Hong Kong survey in 2016 revealed that nearly 40% of mothers who had breastfed in public premises, including restaurants, shopping malls and parks, had encountered unpleasant experiences.

 Culturally Sensitive Enough?
-(Race Discrimination)

-Since the Race Discrimination Ordinance (RDO) came into effect in 2009, the majority of complaints received by the EOC under the RDO were related to the provision of goods, facilities or services.
+Since the Race Discrimination Ordinance (RDO) came into effect in 2009, the majority of complaints received by the EOC under the RDO were related to the provision of goods, facilities and services.